selahjs/selahjs/README.md

 👋 Hi, I’m Selahadin Jemal.
 A Software Engineer.
-I Specialize in Fullstack Web development.
-I Mainly use React in the frontend and I use popular ui Libraries like Material UI and css Libraries like Tailwind.
-And for the backend I use Laravel, Springboot, Dot net, and Node with the usuall dbms and their orm.
+I Specialize in Full-Stack Web development.
+I Mainly use React in the frontend and I use popular UILibraries like Material UI and CSS Libraries like Tailwind.
+And for the backend I use Laravel, Spring-boot, Dot net, and Node with the usual DBMSs and their ORMs.
 I call my self a "realistic perfectionist" which by my definitions is, a person who worries / nerds about the minute details of to a reasonable degree. well a little above that..
 As a software engineer, I like to challenge my self and wear different hats.
-I'm interested in all aspect of a software journy i.e. programming, testing, ci/cd, serveres...
+I'm interested in all aspect of a software journey i.e. programming, testing, ci/cd, servers etc..

 Feel free to reach out!
 - LinkedIn: https://linkedin.com/in/selahadin-jemal-a9b178155